 Common Mistakes in Azure Contract Negotiations

-This article identifies enterprises’ most frequent mistakes when negotiating Azure contracts, from poor planning and lack of usage insight to overcommitting on spend and neglecting important contractual details.
+This article identifies the most common mistakes enterprises make when negotiating Azure contracts, ranging from inadequate planning and a lack of usage insight to overcommitting on spend and overlooking important contractual details.

 Read Negotiating Microsoft Azure Enterprise Agreements